Unidata/awips2/docs/install/install-cave.md

 To completely remove CAVE:

-1. Type "remove" in the search bar and select the first option that comes up.
+1. Type "remove" in the search bar and select **Add or remove programs**.
 This will open the Applications settings.
 2. From here, find **AWIPS CAVE** and select "Uninstall".

 ### macOS